vega/ts-json-schema-generator/README.md

 const config = {
     path: "path/to/source/file",
     tsconfig: "path/to/tsconfig.json",
-    type: "*", // Or <type-name> if you want to generate schema for that one type only };
+    type: "*", // Or <type-selector> if you want to generate schema for that one type only };

 const output_path = "path/to/output/file";